mfey/units2/README.md

 2. quantity considered as an elementary piece for constructing all others
 3. quantity chosen as a term of comparison, to evaluate others of the same sort
 4. conformity of sentiment, accord, harmony

+(The material above was adapted from etymonline.com; claim (!) has not been independently verified.)